sa6mwa/miscellaneous/articles/backtoback-9to1-and-49to1-measurements/backtoback-9to1-and-49to1-measurements.md

 | 18068   | 1.939                     | 1.835                   |
 | 28000   | 2.340                     | 2.501                   |

+[Gnuplot file of system loss][gpisysloss]

-The 49:1 EFHW has more loss on all bands compared to a 9:1 *randomwire* except on 20m and 17m.
+The 49:1 EFHW has more loss on all bands compared to a 9:1 *random wire* except on 20m and 17m.
 With 30m coax the results will favour the 49:1...

 #### With 30m of coax